HastingsGreer/blog/OSproject.md

 How do we expand memory?
 There are two options: On the one hand, we could never expand memory, and instead always initially allocate memory equal to the the size of physical memory.
 This will actually get claimed as it is written to.
 In this case, responding to the allocator filling up is responsibility of the operating system- neither the program nor the compiler know about it.
 Now our enemy is the OOM killer: malloc failing was friendly and catchable, the oom killer is mysterious and will start deleting processes as we write to too many pages in the allocated block.

-Second option: allocate jus ta little memory at first, and catch the segfault from writing after the end of the allocated memory and expand it.
+Second option: allocate just a little memory at first, and catch the segfault from writing after the end of the allocated memory and expand it.
 I think that this is less demanding of system resources (especially if huge pages aren't turned on).
 It will require modifying malloc to reserve a section of virtual address space. since it requires controlling the virtual address space to forbid putting anything in the way of where the bump allocator could expand.

 Basically, this is just a second stack.
 A motivating code sample for why bump allocators have huge ergonomic advantages: it works with array-programming habits I have from python.